aumuaythai/aumt-website-frontend/README.md

 Our website serves as a membership registration, signups and membership managment tool all in one.
 We are committed to staying up to date with the latest web technologies to provide the best experience to our members.

 # Key Features
-- Membership registration
+- Membership registration.
-- Weekly training and event signups
+- Weekly training and event signups.
-- Plenty of admin features for managing users
+- Plenty of admin features for managing users.

 # Technologies
 - [Reactjs](https://reactjs.org/) with typescript